 In its current state, SeaBee uses a specialized recognition algorithm for each unique landmark, excepting landmarks differing only in color.
-Furthermore, recognition is specialized based on the expected sensor source of landmarks relative to the sub; for example, we assume that pipelines and bins will only enter the field of view of the downward-facing camera, while buoys, hedges, and windows are expected to be found only in the field of view of the forward-facing camera.
-Given this assumption, we only search for the former set of landmarks in the images streamed from the corresponding source, and so on.
+Furthermore, recognition is specialized based on the expected sensor source of landmarks relative to the sub; for example, it is assumed that pipelines and bins will only enter the field of view of the downward-facing camera, while buoys, hedges, and windows are expected to be found only in the field of view of the forward-facing camera.
+Given this assumption, the sub only searches for the former set of landmarks in the images streamed from the corresponding source, and so on.

-We assume that certain landmarks are only located within certain parts of the competition pool, and we further assume that given an arbitrary set of goals, only some subset of these landmarks need to be recognized.
-Given these assumptions, we conclude that it is possible to search for only some subset of landmarks dependent on our current location and/or goal.
-Therefore, it is desirable to utilize some simple means of applying a landmark filter, with either narrowing or widening constraints, through our recognition algorithms, in order to improve performance.
-We accomplish this via a custom color- and shape-based filtering API that accepts a list of filter items, each specifying either a narrowing or widening constraint to be applied to the color or type of a landmark.
-For example, when we are attempting to locate a buoy, we look for orange pipelines and buoys of any color on approach, then look for buoys of a single color on each buoy-touching attempt, then look for only orange pipelines and yellow hedges as we attempt to locate the first hedge, etc.
+It is assumed that certain landmarks are only located within certain parts of the competition pool, and further assumed that given an arbitrary set of goals, only some subset of these landmarks need to be recognized.
+Given these assumptions, it is possible to search for only some subset of landmarks dependent on the submarine's current location and/or goal.
+Therefore, it is desirable to utilize some simple means of applying a landmark filter, with either narrowing or widening constraints, through recognition algorithms in order to improve performance.
+Such a filter is accomplished via a custom color- and shape-based filtering API that accepts a list of filter items, each specifying either a narrowing or widening constraint to be applied to the color or type of a landmark.
+For example, when Seabee is attempting to locate a buoy, it looks for orange pipelines and buoys of any color on approach, then looks for buoys of a single color on each buoytouching attempt, then looks for only orange pipelines and vellow hedges as it attempts to locate the first hedge, etc.